What the Law Says

 In other cases, the law sets out the minimum sentence that must be given for a particular crime or offender.
 For example, if someone over the age of 18 is convicted in the High Court of a third drug trafficking offence, the law says that they must be sentenced to a minimum of at least seven years’ imprisonment.

-When sheriffs decide that the maximum sentence at the sheriff court level isn’t high enough, they can send (remit) the case to the High Court for sentence.
+If a sheriff in a solemn case decides that the maximum sentence at the sheriff court level isn’t high enough, they can send (remit) the case to the High Court for sentence.

 Guideline Judgments by the High Court